 PLANNED FUTURE PROJECTS:

-Permacrisis and the Future (monograph)
+Permacrisis (monograph)

 Vital Politics: On Life and Indifference (monograph)

-Colebrook, Claire and Jami Weinstein, “Anthropocene Feminisms” special issue of philosSOPHIA: A Journal of Continental Feminism 2015: 5.2.
+Claire Colebrook and Jami Weinstein, “Anthropocene Feminisms” special issue of philosSOPHIA: A Journal of Continental Feminism 2015: 5.2.
 With Claire Colebrook.

-Hayward, Eva and Jami Weinstein, “Tranimalities” special issue of TSQ: Transgender Studies Quarterly 2015: 2.2, 195-208.
+Eva Haywardand Jami Weinstein, “Tranimalities” special issue of TSQ: Transgender Studies Quarterly 2015: 2.2, 195-208.
 With Eva Hayward.

-Colebrook, Claire and Jami Weinstein, “Deleuze and Gender” special issue of Deleuze Studies 2008: 2.
+Claire Colebrook and Jami Weinstein, “Deleuze and Gender” special issue of Deleuze Studies 2008: 2.
 Later published as Deleuze and Gender.
 Edinburgh: Edinburgh University Press, 2009.

 ARTICLES / CHAPTERS